 More and more people are exploring bridging loan rates to help bridge the gap between buying and selling a property.
 But what makes them so different from mortgages?

 What makes bridging loans different?

-- Bridging loans are usually arranged to suit short term financial requirements, starting at one day and lasting up to a maximum of 18 months.
+- Bridge Loans are usually arranged to suit short term financial requirements, starting at one day and lasting up to a maximum of 18 months.
 Mortgages, on the other hand, are arranged over a much longer period of time, usually with a minimum term of 5 years.